tamtran4869/sql_challenge/README.md

 Case Study #8 - Fresh Segments

 ## Solutions
-The project did not follow the order of the challenge.

 Case Study #7 - Balanced Tree Clothing Co.

-This is a case of business analysis to understand sales, market demands and customer segments with 3 type of analysis tasks: High level sales analysis, transaction analysis and product analysis using CTE, subquery, window function, user defined functions and stored procedure.
+This is a case of business analysis to understand sales, market demands and product segments with 3 types of analysis tasks: High-level sales analysis, transaction analysis and product analysis using CTE, subquery, window function, user-defined functions and stored procedure.

-<a href="https://github.com/tamtran4869/sql_challenge/blob/master/Product_analysis.md">Go to the section > </a>
+<a href="https://github.com/tamtran4869/sql_challenge/blob/main/Balanced_tree/solutions.md">Go to the section > </a>

 <!-- MARKDOWN LINKS & IMAGES -->